LEARNAcademy/syllabus/ruby/blocks.md

 10
 ```

 Ruby ranges can also be converted to arrays.
 Ruby has a set of methods that will covert data types as long as the conversion is possible.
+The method `.to_a` will convert data into an array.

 ```ruby
 (1..10).to_a